gheara43/AURA-dApp/README.md

 - **Modular Architecture**: Easy to extend and integrate additional features in the future.

 ## Embeddable Demo
 Experience AURA in action!
-Check out our [Live Demo](#) for a hands-on demonstration of the dApp.
+Check out the [Live Demo](https://aura-d-app.vercel.app/) for a hands-on demonstration of the dApp.

 ## Future Scope
 - **Expanded Exchange Options**: Introducing additional trading pairs and liquidity pools.